 Find encouragement to help you on your homeschool journey.

-So many people have told us they attended the homeschool graduation ceremony, not quite knowing what to expect, and came away with a greater inspiration, purpose and vision for their own homeschooling!
+So many people have told us they attended the homeschool graduation ceremony not quite knowing what to expect, only to leave with a greater inspiration, purpose and vision for their own homeschooling!

 Share the collective cost of a graduation ceremony.